theshi-1128/ABJ-Attack/README.md

 # ABJ-Attack
-This repository contains official implementation of our paper "LLMs can be Dangerous Reasoners: Analyzing-based Jailbreak Attack on Large Language Models"
+This repository contains official implementation of our paper "LLMs Can Be Dangerous Reasoners: Analyzing-based Jailbreak Attack on Large Language Models"

 ## Overview